marcocesarato/PHP-CPDO/README.md

 instead use the constructor.

 ## (Optional) Persistent cache
+_PS: this usage is not recommended!!!_

 If you want a persitent you can use the method `CPDOCache::populate` for populate the cache and `CPDOCache::retrieve` for retrieve the cache.

+Thanks this methods you could implement a persistent cache system saving the data encoded (with json or serialization) and after restore the cache.

+Pro:
+- Less database stress
+- Less queries

+Cons:
+- Could compromise data
+- Could be slower (disk performance/clients connected)

 ### Example of usage
 ```php